Gebre Menfes Kidus: Life in Ethiopia

 When Gebre Menfes Kidus was 300 years of age, the Lord ordered him to go to Ethiopia to preach to the people there.
 He travelled there on a winged chariot, accompanied by his leopards and lions.
 In Ethiopia he founded the monastery of Zuqualla, in an extinct volcano, which is in the southern part of the former province of Shewa (now in Ada'a Chukala woreda).

 Some texts say that, before establishing his monastery, Gebre Menfes Kidus was tempted by demons and devils for a period of hundred years, after which time the Lord exempted the Ethiopians from sin.
 Gebre left Zuqualla to wander to Kabd in order to stare at the heavens for seven months without blinking.
 The devil, in the shape of a raven, came to pick out his eyes.
 But Menfes Kidus was cured by the archangels Gabriel and Michael, who brought him back to Zuqualla.

 Some manuscripts recount a visit to heaven, where Gabra Manfas Qeddus was kissed by the Holy Trinity.
 While he was still on his way back from heaven, three other saints arrived in Kabd to visit him -- Samuel of Waldebba, Anbas of Hazalo, and Benyam of lower Begemder—who were all accompanied by lions.
 As soon as the lions and leopards of Gebre Menfes Kidus noticed their fellow creatures, though, they devoured them.
 Nothing was left of them when Menfes Kidus eventually arrived on the scene.
 When Gebre ordered his animals to spit out the remains of their meal, the pets of the saints reappeared sound and healthy.

 Three times a year Gebre Menfes Kidus returned to the Holy Land to receive Holy Communion: on Christmas Day, on the day of Jesus' baptism, and on Good Friday.
 There he spoke Hebrew but also all the languages of the world, a characteristic associated with the story of the tower of Babel.

 He died on a Sunday, on the 5th of Maggabit.
 He was lying on the floor with his arms outspread, in the position of Jesus on the cross.

+Depictions

+Gebre Menfes Kidus is usually depicted of an old saint with a halo around his head with his long beard as his clothing, and some Ethiopian Lions on his left, and some hyenas or leopards on his left, and a Dove near his face which is believed to be the Holy Spirit, with some depictions representing a black crow as when the devil tried to interrupt him from staring at and praying to the heavens by drinking his tears.
+Some Images Depict that he holds a Blessing cross on his right hand, and a traditional Ethiopian necklace.